openshift/installer/README.md

 ## Getting Started

-Generally:
+At this time the Platform SDK relies on the Tectonic Installer to generate all of the Kubernetes assests, certificates, etc. If you don't have a Tectonic installer already [sign-up for one for the free tier](https://coreos.com/tectonic) first, then:

-1. Use the tectonic installer to configure an AWS cluster.
+1. Use the Tectonic installer to configure an AWS cluster.
-2. Go through the process, do not apply the configuration, but download the assets manually.
+2. Go through the process to create an AWS cluster, do not apply the configuration, but download the assets manually.
+This is an advanced option on the last screen
 3. Unzip the assets in this directory:

 ```